mariodimac7/mariodimac7/README.md

 ### Hi there! 👋

-My name is Mario and I am Support Enginner @ DocuSign.
+My name is Mario and I am Technical Consultant @ DocuSign.

 - 🔭 I’m currently working on React and Node.js projects
+- Building Apex projects with LWC Components in Salesforce